-What are we, in the contracts community, doing to eliminate bias in our contracts, contract negotiations, and contracting technologies?
+What are we, in the contracts community, doing to eliminate contract bias?

 When was the last time you checked if your contract was biased?